 New Year’s Resolutions are a way to set fun challenges and personal goals.
-Let 2020 be the year to step up your eBirding.
-If you have enjoyed tapping into eBird reports from others, contribute your own sightings in 2020.
-Submit a sighting online or via eBird Mobile to see just how easy it is to join the world’s largest birding community.
+Let 2021 be the year to step up your eBirding.
+If you enjoy browsing eBird reports from others, contribute your own sightings in 2021.
+Submit observations online or via eBird Mobile to see just how easy it is to join the world’s largest birding community.
 If you have been eBirding for a long time, add a few more checklists from your home or submit a few more photos and audio recordings.
 Maybe you have been meaning to enter old records that you’d like to have in eBird?
-Entering those old records is easy and every sighting matters—no matter when you saw it.
+Entering those old sightings is easy and every bird observation matters—no matter when you saw it.

 Do you want to do eBird, but feel that something is stopping you?
-Here are some common misconceptions for those hesitant to use eBird and solutions to help get you our birding!
+Here are some common misconceptions for those hesitant to use eBird and solutions to help get you out birding!

 I have been birding for many years and it would take too long to catch up!

 Being an eBirder doesn’t require having all your lists up-to-date or that you enter all your old bird observations.
 The idea is to just get started, and let the historical data entry happen as you have time.
 The more historical data you enter the more informative eBird becomes for you, but the key is starting by entering your current observations today.
-If you lack the information required to load your past observations in traditional checklist format, try the life list option.
+If your past observations don’t have all the information to be entered in eBird’s traditional checklist format, try the life list option.

 I don’t have the time

 Do you already track your bird records somewhere else?
-No extra time is needed to use eBird—it’ll probably actually save time because we update your lists for you when splits and lumps happen! eBird provides free proofreading of your lists too!
-Our worldwide team of experts is constantly inspecting the data to help prevent typos or taxonomic errors.
-Going forward, eBird Mobile will really speed up your data entry because you record your new sightings right there in the field—no transcribing needed.
+No extra time is needed to use eBird—it’ll probably save time because we update your lists for you when taxonomic splits and lumps happen.
+Going forward, eBird Mobile will really speed up your data entry because you record your new sightings right there in the field—no transcribing needed. eBird provides free proofreading of your lists too!
+Our worldwide team of volunteers is constantly inspecting the data to help prevent typos or taxonomic errors.

 I keep my lists in another program

 When your lists are up-to-date in eBird, a whole new suite of cool, powerful tools become available: customized Needs Alerts, lists of Target Species with maps of where to find them, and much more.
-All of this is only possible when your sightings are in eBird.
+This is only possible when you report birds with eBird.
 Fretting about moving over from another program to eBird?
 Don’t worry—we also have easy ways to import from most other programs.

 eBird doesn’t want my data

-We couldn’t disagree more! eBird is for everyone and all observations are valuable.
+We couldn’t disagree more! eBird is for everyone and all bird observations are valuable.
 No matter where you live, we welcome your contributions from anywhere, anytime.
-Get started today and learn more about eBird with our free online course (it only takes an hour).
+Get started today and learn more about eBird with our free online course.